agoila/udacity-carnd-P2/Writeup-P2.md

 ![alt text][image7] ![alt text][image8]

 In this project, I chose the LeNet architecture as the starting point.
-It is a great starting point for building a network to classify traffic signs.
+It is a great starting point for building a network to classify traffic signs, and is a simple architecture to begin with.

 The initial LeNet architecture was setup for MNIST classification tasks, and thus needed to be changed.
+I updated the input and output layer depths to match the image size and the number of classes.

+With no dropout, I observed that the training accuracy was much higher than the validation accuracy (0.98 to 0.84), i.e the model was overfitting.
+Dropout layers were introduced after each fully connected layer as a regularization measure.

+These dropout layers are visible in the TensorBoard graph visualization above.
+Initial value was chosen to be 0.8 and after some finetuning, I achieved best accuracy with a 50% keep_probability on the dropout layers.

 If an iterative approach was chosen: